 The exact exposure settings will vary based on a number of different scenarios, including the time of day that you shoot.
 Mark Gee, a photographer that has earned several awards for his astrophotography, says he usually shoots with a shutter speed of around 1/125, give or take.
 For photographers using full manual mode, using a narrower aperture, like f/8, keeps the possibility of manual focus errors down by increasing the amount of the image in focus.
 The ISO can be set to balance out the exposure — keep it as low as possible, but prioritize that shutter speed to keep from blurring those details in the moon.

 Photographers also have to decide what part of the image to expose for.
-Exposing for the moon by using spot metering keeps all the details intact, since overexposure will turn the moon into a white sphere.
-Some scenarios using the scene might call for matrix metering to keep that landscape from becoming a silhouette, however.
+Exposing for the moon by using spot metering keeps all the details intact since overexposure will turn the moon into a white sphere.
+Anything in front of the moon will be in silhouette, so you can adjust exposure slightly if you want to let in more light to the clouds, trees, or other objects in the frame — however, take caution not to let in too much light.

-Timing planned, tripod placed, and exposure set, it’s time to focus on the moon.
-Cameras need light to use autofocus, however, which means manual focus is a must for the moon.
+With your tripod placed and exposure set, it’s time to focus on the moon.
+Cameras need light to use autofocus, however, which means manual focus might be easier.
 Thankfully, using manual focus on the night sky is fairly simple.
 Turn the camera to manual focus, then twist the focus ring all the way to infinity.
-Check the viewfinder and bring the ring back a bit until you see a sharp image of the moon.
+Check the viewfinder or screen and rotate the focus ring back a bit until you see a sharp image of the moon.
 (Using a narrower aperture in full manual mode will also help make it easier to get a sharply focused shot).

 The moon typically only spends a few minutes at the horizon before embarking on its path across the sky, so shoot quickly, but check your shots to correct any exposure, focus, or composition errors.
 The moon looks largest at the horizon, but grabbing some shots as it continues to rise is fine too, particularly if you have a good zoom.